 Contrary to old advice, sleeping with your dog rarely causes any behavioural problems.

-Although many dog owners find sleeping with their pet to be therapeutic, it’s not for everyone.
+Although many dog owners find sleeping with their pets to be therapeutic, it’s not for everyone.
 It isn’t necessarily for every dog either.
 So, be aware of the disadvantages that can distract from the positives.

 That said, sharing a bed with your dog can be a great way to maximise your time together and you may also find that it even improves your general wellbeing and overall sleep quality.